fsoco/fsoco-dataset/docs/pages/contribution_status.md

     }
 </style>

-### Contribution status
+### Manage my contribution

 On this page, you can:<br>
 1) check the current status of all labeling tasks assigned to your team.<br>
-2) trigger a couple of automated tests on these jobs.
+2) trigger a couple of automated tests on these jobs.<br>
+3) show the download links of the FSOCO dataset.

 To identify, please enter the same email address that your team used to submit the contribution request.